Parents Interacting With Infants (PIWI)

 Parents Interacting With Infants (PIWI) is an evidenced based set of practices based on beliefs (a “philosophy”) about families, children, and helping relationships.
 The objectives of PIWI are to increase confidence, competence and positive relationships for parents and children ages 0-2.
 It does so by keeping the parent-child relationship at the center and by supporting responsive, respectful parent-child interactions.

-PIWI is part of the Center on Social and Emotional Foundations for Early Learning (CSEFEL), which promotes social emotional development and school readiness for young children.
+PIWI is part of the Center on Social and Emotional Foundations for Early Learning (CSEFEL), which promotes emotional development and school readiness for young children.
 CSEFEL is a national resource center funded by the Office of Head Start and Child Care Bureau.

 Research